bangyen/EasyScript/README.md

-# SimplyPy
+# EasyScript

-SimplyPy is a simple language transpiled in Python
+EasyCript is a simple language transpiled in Python

-## SimplyPy CLI
+## EasyScriptCLI

 It is the only SimpliPy version available at this day.

-It only has a few functions.

 ### Console displaying